 5. Nissan Versa

 Front-wheel drive and powered by a 122-hp inline-four, only the Nissan models equipped with the automatic transmission have an EPA combined rating of 35 mpg.
 The Versa was redesigned last year; it rides, drives, and steers better than before, and a larger 7.0-inch touchscreen is now standard.
-The Versa features surprising technology for its price point, such as pedestrian detection, automatic high-beams, and automated emergency braking, all-standard.
+The Versa features surprising technology for its price point, such as pedestrian detection, automatic high beams, and automated emergency braking, all standard.
 Even the most expensive Versa SR model starts at a wallet-friendly $19,615, while the base price is $15,930.

-Many extra features increase the amount of fuel a vehicle consumes by adding weight, increasing aerodynamic drag, or drawing extra power from the engine.
+Many extra features increase the fuel a vehicle consumes by adding weight, increasing aerodynamic drag, or drawing extra power from the engine.
 Ask yourself whether the comfort or convenience these features provide is worth an ongoing increase in fuel costs.

 6. Hyundai Accent & Kia Rio

 Both South Korean subcompacts come standard with a 120-hp, 1.6-litre four-cylinder engine and CVT.
 Each sedan is rated at 33/41/36 mpg.
 Every Hyundai Accent has a 120-hp inline-four engine and CVT under its hood.
 This is the smallest sedan in the Hyundai lineup.
 The Accent is a nicely-equipped small vehicle with an EPA-estimated 36 mpg combined fuel economy, starting at $16,125.
-Meanwhile, the 120-hp 1.6-litre engine and CVT in the Kia has dropped in power from the previous Rio, but gets better mileage.
-The Rio sedan earned a Top Safety Pick classification from IIHS.
-Equipped with an 8-inch touchscreen and rear camera, the base price for this model is $17,275.

 7. Volkswagen Jetta